JMLR Information for Authors

-- Suggestions of 3 to 5 action editors that seem best suited to handle the submitted manuscript.
+- Suggestions of 3 to 5 action editors that seem best suited to handle the submitted manuscript (Note: from the list of Action Editors, NOT editorial board reviewers).
 These suggestions will be considered (though not necessarily honored).
 We have found that some action editors are popular with many authors, and may be busy handling other papers at a given point in time, so listing at least three action editors helps us expedite the process.
 Please make sure no author has a conflict of interest (COI) with the AEs you suggest.
 See below for our critiria about a COI.

 To submit a paper, please

 - Prepare it in PDF format (if the submission contains multiple files, please create an archive in tar or zip format).

 - Prepare the cover letter as described above in another PDF or plain text file.

 - Ensure that the file to be uploaded is less than 5Mb in size.